 Besides being newer, this camera improves most aspects from the Canon 5D Mark III.
 You can find it around the same price range and it can record 4K, has a better sensor, better autofocus, new 5-axis image stabilization system (you won't need to get a lens with IS for it to work), WiFi, NFC, it's still full-frame and it's much, much smaller and luggable.

 The only real disadvantage of the A7SII?
 The 5D Mark III can last for 950 shots while this one can only last for 340.

-The Sony a7SII is one of the best high-level cameras you can buy in 2018 for any purpose, so even if it’s battery is really low for its price, we must know that this one unique advantages thanks to being a mirrorless; and it’s much lighter and easier to carry around when compared to the brick 5D Mark III.
+The Sony a7SII is one of the best high-level cameras you can buy in 2020 for any purpose, so even if it’s battery is really low for its price, we must know that this one unique advantages thanks to being a mirrorless; and it’s much lighter and easier to carry around when compared to a heavy brick like the 5D Mark III.

 Remember that its weakest link can be fixed just by buying an extra battery.
 That’s why on Amazon, you can find this camera in a special bundle that includes bag, 2 extra batteries, 1 extra charger, memory, tripod and extra battery because of this reason—for the same price as buying only the body of the camera.